Sabino (steamer): History

 The Sabino began operating from Newburyport on the Merrimack River on Memorial Day, running between Newburyport and the Black Rocks in Salisbury Beach in one direction, and Newburyport and Merrimac, Massachusetts, in the other direction.
 On extreme high tides, she would make it all the way to Haverhill.
 She operated both day and nighttime jazz cruises on the Merrimack River until 1974, when she was leased for one year to the Mystic Seaport Museum to determine if a steamboat would appeal to the museum's patrons.

 The ocean voyage between Newburyport and Mystic Seaport was almost the demise of the Sabino.
 She hit large waves on the trip which stirred up all the dormant coal from the bilge and blocked the onboard bilge pumps, causing the engine room to fill with water.
 Luckily, there was a large gasoline-powered pump on board that was used to keep her afloat.
 She limped into Groton, Connecticut, to be immediately pulled from the water.
-The Mystic Seaport shipyard experts recalked her bottom, and she became a popular attraction, prompting the museum to purchase her.
+The Mystic Seaport shipyard experts recaulked her bottom, and she became a popular attraction, prompting the museum to purchase her.
 Under the museum's care, Sabino received a complete makeover.
 The seaport has operated her as a working exhibit since, giving rides to visitors (except during a full restoration from 2014 to 2017, and during 2020 due to the COVID pandemic).

 In 1992, she was designated a National Historic Landmark.

 Operation

 Sabino is operated by a captain, one or two engineers, and two deck hands.
 The captain does not directly control the direction or speed of the vessel.
 Instead, the captain relays his commands through a sequence of bells and gongs to the engineer, who controls the engine.
 Sabino has an average speed of 8 kn and will consume 60 tons of coal annually.
 It is estimated that Sabino carries approximately 33,000 passengers per year.

+In 2023 Sabino was outfitted with a diesel electric engine.
+She now operates daily with the electric engine with a captain and two crew, but has the ability to still run the steam engine on occasion.

 Current status

-Sabino currently operates regularly at the Mystic Seaport giving patrons tours of the Mystic River.
+Sabino currently operates regularly at the Mystic Seaport Museum giving patrons tours of the Mystic River.